 Types of Rowing Workouts

-The short bursts boosts your metabolism and improve your body's ability to use energy energy due to the increase in oxygen consumption, as the American Council on Exercise notes.
+The short bursts boost your metabolism and improve your body's ability to use energy energy due to the increase in oxygen consumption, as the American Council on Exercise notes.
 Longer workouts torch more calories and boost your cardiovascular fitness.

 Getting Started With Rowing

-If you're new to exercise — or new to rowing specifically — you should slowly build up your strength and endurance before increasing the intensity of rowing machine workouts.
+If you're new to exercise — or new to rowing specifically — you should slowly build up your strength and endurance before increasing the intensity of your rowing machine workouts.

 "Give yourself some time to perfect your rowing technique before working on rowing at different intensities," Mulgrew says.
 "Laying a solid foundation of technique will ensure that you are able to keep rowing for longer periods of time as well as at higher intensities."